Contents

 Pneumococcal meningitis is the most common form of bacterial meningitis in some countries

 Pneumococcal meningitis is one of the most life-threatening causes of bacterial meningitis.
-On average about 83% of cases of pneumococcal meningitis occur in children.

 Many cases of pneumococcal meningitis can be prevented.
 Safe and effective vaccines are available to protect against the most common and harmful circulating strains of pneumococcal bacteria.